Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/parameterTypes.md.txt

 }

 impl Image {
-    pub fn setPixels(move Pixels pixels) {
+    pub fn setPixels(Pixels% pixels) {
         this.pixels := pixels;
     }
 }
 ```

 In the above example, `Pixels` is a structure that contains large resources and thus should be copied or constructed as little as possible.
 Therefore, we want to move pixels to the image rather than copy them.
 This is done by using the move operator `:=`.
 However, we are only allowed to move an item we have ownership over.
-If `pixels` was passed as `in` or as `ref`, then we would only get to "borrow" the structure rather than own it!
-We're allowed to make copies of borrowed items, but we can not move them!
+If `pixels` was passed as `in` or as `ref`, then we would only get to observe the structure rather than own it!
+We're allowed to make copies of these items, but we can not move them!

-Do not worry if this is confusing, Asylum's "move semantics" (or moving memory rather than borrowing or copying) will be discussed in its own section showing how to use it in practice and go into further detail.
+Do not worry if this is confusing, Asylum's "move semantics" (or moving memory rather than referencing or copying) will be discussed in its own section showing how to use it in practice and go into further detail.

 ### Use After Move
 TODO!!!